trevorpiltch/omnifocus-sync/README.md

 # Add your GitHub Issues and PRs to Omnifocus
+From the original REPO, still working on the fork README.
+---
 A Go application that allows viewing assigned Github issues, PR reviews and notifications as tasks within Omnifocus, to allow for a more unified task management system.